Download Full Text (2.9 MB)

 Alexander Chisolm wrote from Charleston to John Kean, addressed to Beaufort, SC.
 He wrote he knew nothing about Mr. Simons having given John's note to Mr. D. He said he would have paid the money but MR. D received it himself from S.B.
 Vanderhouh.
 He was sorry John did not receive his newspapers more regularly, but nothing could be done about it.
 Alexander would make out their account soon.
 His son, George, took a man name Sancho into the country and put him in a work house.
 Alexander retrieved him and paid his fee.
 He sent him home and had Mr. Fuller give him a passage.
 He hoped he would not fail in his promise of going home.

 John Kean (1755-1795)

 Bay 1, Column 1, LHC Series 2

 Chisolm, Alexander.
 Alexander Chisolm to John Kean, August 19, 1789.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/285
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/285

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com.